hkamm123/startup/notes.md

 [HTML Media](https://codepen.io/hkamm123/pen/JoGPZwm) assignment: I learned how to embed videos, which is pretty cool!

+After the initial assignments, I created a simple html skeleton of my project with placeholders for all the technologies I will implement.
+Something cool that I learned is you can use a `<progress>` element to show progress in something, such as how much money has been spent in a budget category!

 ## CSS

 [CSS Practice](https://codepen.io/hkamm123/pen/OPMLwpW) assignment was a good introduction to what can be dome with CSS.
 I loved learning about doing animations!
 I may implement that in my startup app.